-Kabbalah is the esoteric dimension of Judaism and has been reformulated by Z’ev ben Shimon Halevi to become universal teaching for our age.
+Kabbalah is the esoteric dimension of Judaism and was reformulated by Z’EV BEN SHIMON HALEVI (1933-2020) to become a universal teaching for our age.
 Known as the Toledano School of the Soul, its guiding principles illustrated on the Tree of Life and Jacob’s Ladder may be used to understand ourselves, our world, and our relationship with the One.

 The name Toledano derives from the city of Toledo in Spain where, in the Middle Ages, people from the Christian, Jewish, and Islamic traditions conversed, shared ideas, and translated texts.
 This fusion of religion and philosophy brought about the modern working method and metaphysics that underpin the Toledano tradition.